lucas0623/design-master-vba-doc/content/Documentation/02 - Setting Up the Workbook/Customizing Summary Sheet.md

 ## 1	Introduction
 A *Summary Sheet* is mainly used by 2 processes:
 - When extract result from the imported data.
-See [[Extract Frame Force to Summary Table]].
+See [[../05 - Extract Frame Force/Extract Frame Force to Summary Table]].
 - When transferring the data to design spreadsheet.
-See [[Transferring Data From Summary to Design Worksheet]].
+See [[../07 - Summary To Design/Transferring Data From Summary to Design Worksheet]].
 Hence, understanding the behaviour of these 2 processes will help you understanding how to building up the *Summary Sheet*.
-Also, it is important to understanding the [[05 Tag System|Tag System]] that is used to locate the data for all processes in the add-in.
+Also, it is important to understanding the [[../01 - Introduction/05 Tag System|Tag System]] that is used to locate the data for all processes in the add-in.
 ## 2	Structure of Summary Sheet
 - 'rRow' tag.
 - 'targetWS' tag.